 If you have a new-looking electricity meter with a digital readout, you probably have a smart meter.
 Some of them even handily say “smart meter” somewhere on the box.
 If that’s the case, head to your power company websites, log in, and see how you can use that particular monitoring option to watch your total energy usage, typically from day to day.
 Many companies also provide guides on how to lower these numbers.

-If you don’t have a smart meter or want a more customizable look at your energy consumption around the home, you need a home monitoring system.
+If you don’t have a smart meter or want a more customized look at your energy consumption around the home, you need a home monitoring system.
 These systems require a significant amount of setup, using a series of components that you install in your breaker box or around your house.
 A little bit of wiring experience is very useful here, but these are designed to be DIY projects for all types of homeowners, as long as you are careful.
-You’ll have to pay more for this solution than other options — prices are typically well above $100.
-Here are several of the latest and most comprehensive options:
+You’ll likely have to pay more for this solution than other options — prices are typically well above $100.
+Here are a few options:

-- Elgato Eve ($50): Designed to work with Apple HomeKit, Eve is a suite of smart devices that are do several security and monitoring tasks.
+- Elgato Eve ($50 for single pack): Designed to work with Apple HomeKit, Eve is a suite of smart devices that are do several security and monitoring tasks.
 The Energy device in particular is a handy smart plug that even provides graphs that chart out just how an appliance is being used from day to day and season to season.
 Siri voice controls are also enabled.

 Smarts apps attempt to measure home energy usage without all the separate components that home monitoring systems require.
 Some require you to measure and record individual appliances, some try to tap into local smart meter readings, and some estimate home energy use based on available local data.